qurusales/qurusales.github.io/_vendors/enterprisedb.md

 layout: vendors
 menu: EnterpriseDB
 title: EnterpriseDB - PostgreSQL solutions for the enterprise
-summary: EnterpriseDB open source database
+summary: Open source database offering a real alternative to traditional proprietary database systems - and at a fraction of the cost
 8ws: Challenging enterprise level proprietary RDBMS solutions
 tags:
   - vendor